eduvpn/documentation/SAML.md

 systems.
 We assume you used the `deploy.sh` script to deploy eduVPN.
 Below we assume you use `vpn.example`, but modify this domain to your own domain name!

-A conventient script is installed by `mod_auth_mellon` to generate all required files to configure the SAML SP:
+A convenient script is installed by `mod_auth_mellon` to generate all required files to configure the SAML SP:

     $ /usr/libexec/mod_auth_mellon/mellon_create_metadata.sh https://vpn.example/saml https://vpn.example/saml